 No*, the person in charge at the home institution will ensure that applications files are forwarded to the host institutions.
 A request for participation submitted directly by an applicant will not be considered.

 * With the exception of Université Laval.
-See their detailed fact sheet.
+See their additional conditions for participation.

 How will host institution selections be honored?